rayaanrizwan1234/Network-Resource-Management/README.md

 ## 🚀 How to Run

 ### 1. Generate Benchmark Files
-Compile and run the Java benchmark generator to create the required CSV files:
+Navigate to lsi/multinet/binpacking and compile and run the Java benchmark generator to create the required CSV files:

 ```bash
 javac main.java